bake-bake-bake/bakeware/README.md

    for files or dependencies that you might be including on accident.
 5. Make sure that compile-time dependencies are marked as `runtime: false` in your `mix.exs` so that they're not included
+6. Try raising the compression Zstandard compression level by setting `:compression_level` in the `mix.exs` release config

 ### Erlang distribution